Oregon Coast Photography Workshop

 What to expect

-• Morning: Sunrise sessions begin at civil twilight and run through first light.
-We stay long enough to work changing tide and light, then break for breakfast and rest.
+• Morning: Sunrise sessions begin at civil twilight and continue through first light.
+We stay long enough to work changing tide and light, then break for breakfast.

-• Midday: Midday time is slower and flexible.
-On select days, Photoshop help and image review are available for those who want it—bring a laptop with Photoshop installed if you'd like hands-on guidance.
+• Midday: This time is slower and flexible.
+On select days, Photoshop help and image review are available for those who want it.
+Bring a laptop with Photoshop installed if you’d like hands-on guidance.

-• Evening: After group dinners, we return to the coast as light builds toward golden hour and fades into twilight, working deliberately rather than rushing from spot to spot.
+• Evening: After group dinners, we return to the coast as light builds toward golden hour and fades into twilight.

 Sun star setting behind a sea stack in the Samuel H. Boardman State Scenic Corridor.